All Episodes

 Nobody can be this stupid.

-give you a new telephone number to call in on I have just been informed that our standard 800 line is down and we have come up with another number and it's uh you're gonna have to write this down.
+I have just been informed that our standard 800 line is down and we have come up with another number and it's uh.

-We ought to get a new number anyway.
+You know we ought to change, we ought to get a new number anyway.

-800 talk rush or some such thing.
+800 talk, rush or some such thing.

-Well, it doesn't matter.
+Uh, it doesn't matter.

-It's still toll-free.
+Uh, it's still toll-free.

 We're not going to charge you for the call, folks.

-Is that number working now, uh, Brett?
+Is that number working now?

-Uh all right.
+Uh Brett uh, all right.

-See if it's uh see if it's working.
+Uh, see if it's working.

 It's busy.

-Uh you getting any calls, uh, Brett.
+Uh, you getting any calls?

 Continues talking.

-Uh this is from National Review Online and the corner.
+Uh, this is from National Review Online AND THE Corner.

 I thought liberals hated that word.

-Here's the uh the question.
+Here's the question.

-Amy Goodman is uh is interviewing Paul Hackett.
+Amy Goodman is interviewing Paul Hackett.

-She says, You've called George Bush the greatest threat to this country.
+She says, you've called George Bush the greatest threat to this country.

 Why?

-And I believe that this administration's cultivated forgive me, I'm so tired, has cultivated a sense that political dissent is unpatriotic and that's completely unamerican.
+And I believe that this administration's cultivated, forgive me, I'm so tired, has cultivated a sense that political dissent is unpatriotic, and that's completely un-American.

-And later in the interview, he says, Well, I think everybody by now knows I'm pro-choice.
+And later in the interview, he says, well, I think everybody by now knows I'm pro-choice.

 And I think that that's the only choice.

-I mean, the very simple way I explain that is I don't need Washington, D.C. coming into my personal life, telling me, you know, how to live my personal life or dictating to my wife what choices she make with her doctor.
+I mean, the very simple way I explain that is, I don't need Washington, D.C. coming into my personal life, telling me, you know, how to live my personal life or dictating to my wife what choices she make with her doctor.

 Not only is that un-American, it's contrary to the Republican Party, as best known by perhaps Barry Goldwater.